This information is of a general nature and should not be used to meet the legal requirements of a Development Application.

 - The town of Camden is unusual as it was not designed by the government, but by the Macarthur family as a private town.

 - View Street, on the entrance to the Camden town, is an important street which demonstrates the early development of residential housing in Camden.
 The original cottages are small, single storey, on narrow lots located close to the street and each other, with small front gardens and picket fences.
-A regular character is provided by the scale and spacing.
+The buildings are small scale and regularly spaced, creating a distinctive character.
 The cottages have simple hipped or gabled roof forms of either corrugated metal or tiles.
 In View Street, development incentives are provided in the DCP to encourage the retention and conservation of the original cottages.
 These include reduced open space and parking requirements for new developments at the rear of these cottages.

 For more information on Heritage places in Camden, see the Camden Heritage Walk brochure.